 Tracked profit warning prices can be seen in this table; click a company name to read analysis at that time.

-If you do use it as a system, I would recommend starting small and purchasing via somewhere such as Trading212 which greatly reduces the transaction fees.
+If you do use it as a system, I would recommend starting small and purchasing via somewhere such as Trading212 or Degiro which greatly reduces the transaction fees.
 Past performance is not a guarantee of future results.

 My arbitrary point is to use the lowest price hit in the first hour of market open.
 It is clearly unrealistic to be able to always purchase shares at this low point.
 For a fairer comparison, a visual average of the first hours price is taken and also documented.